cetz-package/cetz/src/path-util.typ

 }

 /// Shortens a segment by a given distance.
+/// - segment (segment): The segment to shorten.
+/// - distance (float): The distance to move the start of the segment towards the end of the segment.
+If this value is negative, the end of the segment will be moved towards the start.
+/// - snap-to (none, vector): Shortening bezier curves suffers from rounding and precision errors so a position can be given to "snap" a curve's start/end point to.
+/// - mode (str): How cubic segments should be shortned.
+Can be `"LINEAR"` to use `bezier.cubic-shorten-linear` or `"CURVED"` to use `bezier.cubic-shorten`.
+/// - samples (int): The number of samples to use when shortening a cubic segment.
+/// -> segment
 #let shorten-segment(segment, distance, snap-to: none, mode: "CURVED", samples: default-samples) = {
   let rev = distance < 0
   if distance >= _segment-length(segment) {